 - the College Nurse

-- the College Discrimination and Harassment Contacts: Dr Susan Larsen (Senior Tutor) or Ms Tania Davies (Deputy Senior Tutor for Welfare & Wellbeing).
+- the College Discrimination and Harassment Contacts: Professor Susan Robertson (Bye-Fellow, Education) or Ms Tania Davies (Deputy Senior Tutor for Welfare & Wellbeing).
 These contacts can provide confidential support to students who may be experiencing any form of discrimination, harassment, or sexual misconduct, advise them on reporting options and refer them to specialists further help, as appropriate.

 - the College Porters are a first port of call in any emergency and have all been trained in Mental Health First Aid and supporting students in distress.
 Most have also received specialised training in responding to disclosures of sexual violence.